mrazzaq19/mrazzaq19/README.md

-- 👋 Hi, I’m @mrazzaq19, an assistant professor of mathematics
+- 👋 Hi, I’m @mrazzaq19, an Applied mathematician doing cloud computing
-- 👀 I’m interested in in software development of IT and multiphysics applications
+- 👀 I’m interested in Datascience and its applications in across disciplines
-- 🌱 I’m currently learning data science and machine learning
+- 🌱 I’m currently doing google cloud computing
-- 💞️ I’m looking to collaborate on mathematical aspects and coding on data science and machine learning
+- 💞️ I’m looking to contribute in mathematical implemantion in the vast area of data science

 <!---
 mrazzaq19/mrazzaq19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.